Qualitywatch

 Ambulances

-• In April 2024, there was an average response time of 8 minutes 10 seconds to Category 1 incidents (life-threatening conditions, such as cardiac or respiratory arrest), 10 seconds faster than March 2024, but still missing the seven-minute target.
-One in 10 people waited over 14 minutes 33 seconds, which means the 15-minute target was met.
-This is the best performance on record for Category 1 incidents in the past 12 months.
+• In May 2024, there was an average response time of 8 minutes 16 seconds to Category 1 incidents (life-threatening conditions, such as cardiac or respiratory arrest), 11 seconds faster than the average over the last 12 months.
+The seven-minute mean target remains out of reach.

-• Response times to Category 2 incidents (emergency conditions such as stroke or heart attack) improved by three and a half minutes in April 2024, with an average response time of 30 minutes 22 seconds.
+• Response times to Category 2 incidents (emergency conditions such as stroke or heart attack) were 32 minutes 44 seconds, 22 seconds more than performance last May.
 This is still far from the mean target of 18 minutes.

 For more information, see our ambulance response times indicator.